pdf-association/arlington-pdf-model/TestGrammar/README.md

 * all output should have a final line "END" (`grep --files-without-match "^END"`) - if not then something nasty has happened (crash!?!)

+* an exit code of 0 indicates successful processing.

+* An exit code of -1 indicates an error: typically an encrypted PDF file requiring a password or with  unsupported crypto, or a corrupted PDF where the trailer cannot be located (this will also depend on the PDF SDK in use).

-* if processing a folder of PDFs under Windows, then use `--batchmode` so that if things do crash or assert then the error dialog box doesn't block execution from continuing.
+* if processing a folder of PDFs under Microsoft Windows, then use `--batchmode` so that if things do crash or assert then the error dialog box doesn't block unattended execution from continuing.

 ### Understanding errors and warnings